agiletiger/soft-delete-triggers/README.md

 - Written in TypeScript
 - Extremely easy to use
-- Database agnostic (in progress, working for MySQL now)
+- Database agnostic (WIP, working for MySQL now)
 - Integrates with Umzug and any othe library for running migrations with sequelize
-- CLI to generate triggers for existing database
+- CLI to generate triggers for existing database (WIP)

 ## Use Cases: